 New York Passes

-However, there are so many Iconic and must-do attractions in New York that most people at least want to do a few of theses.
-Who doesn’t want to go to the top of the Empire State Building, visit the Statue of Liberty, pay your respects at the 9/11 museum or marvel at some of the best Museums in the world!
+However, there are so many Iconic and must-do attractions in New York that most people at least want to do a few of these.
+Who doesn’t want to go to the top of the Empire State Building, visit the Statue of Liberty, pay your respects at the 9/11 museum, or marvel at some of the best Museums in the world!

 Paying for all these attractions certainly, adds up, and can take a huge lump out of your budget, Even becoming the highest expense of the trip.
 To help combat this there are a number of different New York Pass options available.
 By purchasing one of New York’s City Passes you can limit this cost.
 While it’s still a significant outlay it’s a lot less than paying separately and limits your budget to a set amount.